H3h3Productions: History

-The Families podcast was created in response to Paytas unexpectedly quitting Frenemies.
-Families, which also discussed internet drama as well as focused on Ethan's relationship with his parents, was co-hosted by his mother, Donna Klein and featured his father, Gary Klein.

-In September 2021, Leftovers, a left-leaning political podcast co-hosted by Hasan Piker and Ethan, was launched.
-Tubefilter reported that the first episode reached 1 million views a day after being published.

-The H3 Podcast has been one of the United States' highest ranking podcasts since late 2020.
-Radio Online noted a surge in listenership in early 2021, presumably in large part due to attention the public disputes between Ethan and Paytas garnered surrounding Frenemies.
-Media Monitors ranked the podcast 12th for the second quarter of 2021.
-In the third quarter of 2021, the podcast was ranked 21st by audience size and 27th by reach in the United States by Edison Research.

-Controversies and lawsuits

 Allegations against The Wall Street Journal

 h3h3Productions, alongside several other channels, supported YouTube personality PewDiePie amid a 2017 controversy over jokes about Nazis in one of his videos from January.
 On February 14, The Wall Street Journal ran a story about PewDiePie's previous references to Adolf Hitler, which brought nine other videos into the debate and elicited frequent discussions on whether media took them out of context.
 When YouTube subsequently released tools to allow advertisers to avoid offensive videos, Ethan claimed that the tools were overly broad and negatively affected unrelated content, including his own channel.

 One of the authors of the Wall Street Journal piece, Jack Nicas, wrote another article on March 24 claiming YouTube did not go far enough to prevent advertising from displaying on videos that might contain racist content.
 Ethan accused the report of being written selectively to maximize outrage.
-The article showed a Coca-Cola advert playing on a video of the white supremacist country song "Alabama Nigger" by American band Trashy White Band.
+The article showed a Coca-Cola advert playing on a video of the white supremacist country song "Alabama Nigger" by American musical group Trashy White Band.
 Upon seeing that the video was not contributing to the uploader's income, Ethan alleged that Nicas had used an altered screenshot.
 Hours later, he was informed that the video was indeed monetized, but on behalf of a copyright claim rather than at the choice or to the benefit of the uploader.
 He withdrew his accusation in response, and The Wall Street Journal released a statement that it stood by the authenticity of the screenshots.